 A discussion about how we’re tackling the current crisis with Cybersecurity and Insurance

 The Colonial Pipeline ransomware attack is one of the most recent in an accelerating number of cyber-attacks on critical business services over the past decade.
-With the number of connected devices predicted reach 46 billion in 2021, business critical systems and infrastructure is the fastest-growing attack surface in global cyber-security and ransomware.
+With the number of connected devices predicted to reach 46 billion in 2021, business critical systems and infrastructure is the fastest-growing attack surface in global cyber-security and ransomware.
 The resiliency of our critical systems is gravely threatened by a combination of lack of IT recruitment and training, insufficient IT infrastructure spending in heavily-regulated budgets, ease of ransomware transactions through cryptocurrencies, and access to cheap military-grade attack tools in the dark web.

 Avanta Ventures recently co-hosted a virtual webinar with The Hive Think Tank, where we brought together an expert panel, moderated by our very own Steve Bernardez, to analyze this emerging crisis and explored a combination of technology, human behavior, regulations, and industrial process-based approaches to counter it.